partrickJhonson/beef/BeEF-and-Backtrack-5.md

 **8.** Start BeEF with the default SQLite DB:  _ruby beef -x_

-Now BeEF is up-and-running and can be updated to the latest trunk version with the usual svn update  command from the /pentest/web/beef directory
+Now BeEF is up-and-running and can be updated to the latest revision with the usual _git pull_ command from the /pentest/web/beef directory